-MGIB/AD – Montgomery GI Bill®/Active Duty (Chapter 30): Benefit level is a fixed amount; VA sends a monthly check to students after proof of enrollment.
+MGIB/AD – Montgomery GI Bill®/Active Duty (Chapter 30): The benefit level is a fixed amount; the VA sends a monthly check to students after proof of enrollment.

-MGIB /SR – Montgomery GI Bill®/Selected Reserves (Chapter 1606): Benefit level is a fixed amount; VA sends a monthly check to students after proof of enrollment.
+MGIB /SR – Montgomery GI Bill®/Selected Reserves (Chapter 1606): The benefit level is a fixed amount; VA sends a monthly check to students after proof of enrollment.

-REAP – Reserve Educational Assistance Program (Chapter 1607): Benefit level is a fixed amount; VA sends a monthly check to students after proof of enrollment.
+REAP – Reserve Educational Assistance Program (Chapter 1607): The benefit level is a fixed amount; VA sends a monthly check to students after proof of enrollment.

 VRAP – Veterans Retraining Assistance Program: Offers up to 12 months of training assistance to veterans who meet certain criteria, including: between the ages of 35 and 60, unemployed on the date of application, not eligible for any other VA education benefit programs, not in receipt of VA compensation due to unemployability and not enrolled in a federal or state job training program.
 VRAP has a limited duration and number of participants.
 Students must be enrolled full-time in a VA-approved program for a high-demand occupation.